Article

 Burnout

 Burnout refers to an emotional, mental and physical state of exhaustion, caused by excessive and prolonged periods of stress.
-In an Our NHS people article, burnout is described as a feeling of ‘not enough’, be that not enough energy, time, enthusiasm or ability.
+In an Keeping Well NHS article, burnout is described as a feeling of ‘not enough’, be that not enough energy, time, enthusiasm or ability.
 Common in health and social care occupations, it can result in a poorer physical state, mental health problems, reduced job satisfaction, absenteeism and professional errors.

 Whilst burnout is a type of stress with overlaps in symptoms, the main difference is that stress is associated with a feeling of ’too much’, whereas burnout relates to a feeling of ’not enough’.